senyoudev/git-automater/git_automate/readme.md

 ## Future Features

-- Add the ability to add the remote and branch name to the configuration file.
+- Add the ability to add the remote and branch name to the configuration file: In progress
 - Add the possibility of creating a new repository
 - Add the possibility of creating a new branch
 - Add the possibility of switching branches